Apaches (subculture): Cultural influence

 Certain elements of the Apache "style" became influential in French and then international popular culture, including the Apache dance and Apache shirt.
 Classes were offered in "la langue verte", the colourful argot spoken by Apache gangsters.

-The play Gigolette (slang for young prostitute) was based on the story of a love triangle between prostitute Amelie-Elie and members of the Apache gang.
+Pierre Decourcelle's play Gigolette (slang for young prostitute) (1893) was based on the story of a love triangle between prostitute Amelie Elie and members of the Apache gang, Joseph Pleigneur and Dominique Francois Eugéne Lecac.
 At least two film versions followed decades later.
 Casque d'Or, the 1952 film by Jacques Becker, tells the story of a young demi-mondaine mixed up with a Belleville street gang.

 The famous French 10-part seven-hour silent film Les Vampires (1915, re-released on DVD in 2005) is about an Apache gang named "the Vampires".
 Emilio Ghione's La Mort series of films—of which only I topi grigi (The grey rats, 1918), Anime buie (Dark souls, 1916) and a fragment of Dollari e Fracks (Dollars and dinner jackets, 1919) still exist—was about the adventures of a 'noble' Apache in the Parisian underworld and further afield.

+The German silent film The Apache of Marseilles (1919), directed by Ewald André Dupont, is a thriller that aims to show the violent criminal subculture of the Apaches.

 The popular Italian pulp fiction writer Aristide Marino Gianella also wrote a serial novel called Gli apache parigini, which was first available in short installments and then within a complete volume.

 In his book In Search of Lost Time, the French novelist and essayist Marcel Proust uses the bellicose practices of the Apache gang as an illustration of the sort of duplicitous survival instincts of nation states which wage wars, or make threats of war, out of fear of losing their sovereignty.

+In his 1916 poem, “The Man From Athabaska” Robert W. Service mentions one of the WW I comrades serving alongside him is “…an Apache from Montmartre…”

+The Apaches are briefly mentioned in the 1924 Sherlock Holmes short story "The Adventure of the Illustrious Client".

 In the 1932 film Love Me Tonight, Maurice Chevalier sings the song "I'm an Apache", about the life of an Apache gangster.

+In the 2023 film Apaches: Gang of Paris, the titular characters are Apaches members.